Dick Cheney, one of the most powerful vice presidents in American history, dies at 84

 There were other controversies that dogged Cheney as the Bush administration's popularity plummeted in its second term.
 In 2007, his chief of staff and top adviser, Lewis "Scooter" Libby, was convicted of perjury in an investigation into the leaking of the name of covert CIA operative Valerie Plame.
 Cheney was not implicated in the case legally, but he was tainted by the scandal nonetheless.

-Then, in what was one of the more bizarre incidents involving someone as high ranking in the government as Cheney, he accidentally shot and wounded a friend, attorney Harry Whittington, in the face and chest with birdshot pellets during a 2006 weekend quail-hunting trip at a Texas ranch.
+Then, in what was one of the more bizarre incidents involving someone as high-ranking an official as Cheney, he accidentally shot and wounded a friend, attorney Harry Whittington, in the face and chest with birdshot pellets during a 2006 weekend quail-hunting trip at a Texas ranch.

 Even in a strange story like this, some of the classic Cheney traits, such as secrecy, were on display.
 The story didn't come out for two days, and when it finally did, Cheney himself took days longer to speak about it, finally doing an interview with Fox News.